Antidepressant discontinuation syndrome: Signs and symptoms

 People with antidepressant discontinuation syndrome have been on an antidepressant for at least four weeks and have recently stopped taking the medication, whether abruptly, after a fast taper, or each time the medication is reduced on a slow taper.
-Commonly reported symptoms include flu-like symptoms (nausea, vomiting, diarrhea, headaches, sweating) and sleep disturbances (insomnia, nightmares, constant sleepiness).
-Sensory and movement disturbances have also been reported, including imbalance, tremors, vertigo, dizziness, and electric-shock-like experiences in the brain, often described by people who have them as "brain zaps".
+Commonly reported symptoms include flu-like symptoms (e.g., nausea, vomiting, diarrhea, headaches, sweating) and sleep disturbances (e.g., insomnia, nightmares, constant sleepiness).
+Sensory and movement disturbances have also been reported, including imbalance, tremors, vertigo, dizziness, and electric-shock-like experiences in the brain, often described by people who have them as brain zaps.
 These "brain zaps" have been described as an electric shock felt in the skull, potentially triggered by lateral eye movement, and at times accompanied by vertigo, pain, or dissociative symptoms.
 Some individuals consider it as a pleasant experience akin to an orgasm, however it is more often reported as an unpleasant experience that interferes with daily function.
 Mood disturbances such as dysphoria, anxiety, or agitation are also reported, as are cognitive disturbances such as confusion and hyperarousal.

-In cases associated with sudden discontinuation of MAO inhibitors, acute psychosis has been observed.
+In cases associated with sudden discontinuation of MAO inhibitors (MAOIs), acute psychosis has been observed.
 Over fifty symptoms have been reported.
+The SNRI venlafaxine has been reported to have a higher incidence in withdrawal symptoms after discontinuation when compared to other SNRIs.
+Venlafaxine has also been implicated to create withdrawal symptoms regardless of dosage.
+Venlafaxine has been implicated in causing the most severe withdrawal symptoms after cessation of use, possibly due to its short half-life.

+To simplify identifying the principal signs and symptoms, the mnemonic FINISH may be used: